 Sulzbach-Rosenberg International Music Festival

 The Sulzbach-Rosenberg International Music Festival (nicknamed SRIMF by locals) has been around for 10 years in Sulzbach-Rosenberg, Bavaria, Germany.
-The summer of 2014 will mark a This year we will be celebrating SRIMF's 10th Anniversary!special celebration of its 10-year-anniversary.
+The summer of 2015 will mark a special celebration of its 10th anniversary.
 In addition to the intensity of InterHarmony in musical studies for aspiring musicians, the people of Sulzbach-Rosenberg and their enthusiasm for classical music and the festival are what make this session of InterHarmony so unique.

 Mother of SRIMF

 Students will get to know Christl Pelikan-Geismann, called the "Mother of SRIMF", originally by local newspapers, and then adopted by everyone else.
 Her toil and perseverance are what helps this festival to prosper on the Germany side.

 Students will also get to know Mrs. Sperber from the Brauerei Gasthof Hotel Sperber-Bräu, where many of the artist faculty stay, or Mrs. Eberwein, the owner of Hotel-Gasthof Bayerischer Hof Hotel, where some faculty and students stay and that houses the restaurant where participants take meals, and Mrs. Lotter, the owner of Hotel-Gasthof Zum Bartl, where many students and faculty stay.
 The cultural integration and setting of the Medieval town are what makes SRIMF a prime experience for musical learning and growth.